LICENSE#: CCC1335003 | CGC1539879

 To find your roof pitch, you can use a level and tape measure, or an online roof pitch calculator.
 Place the level horizontally under a rafter, measure 12 inches along it, and then measure how far up the rafter goes at that point—there’s your rise.

-Most homes have pitches between 4:12 and 9:12.
-Commercial buildings usually have flatter roofs, ranging from ¼”:12 to 2:12.
-Here’s a visual tip: Use a roof pitch chart to see the difference between low-slope, medium-pitch, and steep-pitch roofs based on common ratios and degree angles.
+The average pitch of a roof in most homes typically ranges from 4:12 to 9:12.
+Commercial buildings usually have a flat roof pitch angle ranging from ¼”:12 to 2:12.
+Here’s a visual tip: Use a roof pitch chart to see the difference between low-slope, medium-pitch, and steep-pitch roofs based on common roof pitch angles and ratios.

 Knowing your pitch isn’t just trivia.
 It helps you pick the right materials, understand installation costs, and meet local code requirements.